 3: How high can I mount my high lift assembly?

 Our custom high lift program designs each high lift assembly with the shaft mounted four inches away from the ceiling and jamb.
-This is to allow sufficient space for the standard high lift cable drum which has an outer diameter of almost 6”.
-This will place your horizontal tracks 7.75” – 8.75” away from the ceiling.
-On assemblies with more than 54” of high lift, the horizontal tracks will be closer to 10” away from the ceiling because even larger drums are required.
-In reality, the tracks can usually extend another inch or two without any problem, but we cannot guarantee the door will operate without issue.
+This is to allow sufficient space for the standard high lift cable drum which has an outer diameter of almost 6″.
+This will place your horizontal tracks 7.75″ – 8.75″ away from the ceiling.
+On assemblies with more than 54″ of high lift, the horizontal tracks will be closer to 10″ away from the ceiling because they require even larger drums.
+In reality, the tracks can usually extend another inch or two without any problem.
+However, we cannot guarantee the door will operate without issue.

 4: What does it mean to have a “balanced door”?

-A “balanced door” is one which stays on the floor when closed, remains at rest when in the middle of its travel, and stays up when opened fully.
+A “balanced door” is one that stays on the floor when closed.
+It remains at rest when in the middle of its travel and stays up when opened fully.
 This will be the case if you have the correct springs that are wound the correct number of turns.
-If your springs are correct but you still have problems balancing the door, you can usually adjust the springs accordingly, up to ½ turn in either direction.
+If your springs are correct, but you still have problems balancing the door, you can usually adjust the springs accordingly, up to ½ turn in either direction.
 If you still have balance issues, check the cable timing on the drum.
 On a high lift assembly with the correct cables installed, the cable should begin wrapping on the flat portion of the drum as the top roller of the door begins rolling on the horizontal tracks.
-If your cable does not perform this way, then the cable is either too short or it was improperly installed.
+If your cable does not perform this way, then the cable is either too short or the installation was not proper.

 5: Can I reuse the springs from my previous application?

-Most customers understand that standard length cables will need to be changed out for longer cables on a high lift assembly, but it’s a common misconception that the springs can be reused.
+Most customers understand that standard length cables will need to be changed out for longer cables on a high lift assembly.
+However, it’s a common misconception that the springs can be reused.
 Because the vertical portion of the door travel is now extended, there is not an immediate weight offload into the horizontal tracks.
-Additional turns are needed on the springs to account for the extra distance and extra stationary weight (see question 6).
-However, simply applying more turns to your current springs will not work because then the force of the springs will be too great when the door is in the closed position, and it will not close all the way.
-Instead, you need to purchase springs which are specifically sized for the new setup.
+The springs need additional turns to account for the extra distance and extra stationary weight (see question 6).
+However, simply applying more turns to your current springs will not work.
+This is because the force of the springs will be too great when the door is in the closed position, and it will not close all the way.
+Instead, you need to purchase springs that are specifically sized for the new setup.

 6: Why do high lift systems require more turns on the springs?

-When the door is in the open position on a standard lift setup almost 100% of the door weight is sitting in the horizontal tracks.
-This allows the springs to be almost fully unwound, with about ½ turn on the springs just to hold tension on the cables.
-Once a high lift kit is installed and the tracks are modified, the door will still only open to just past the opening.
+When the door is in the open position on a standard lift setup, almost 100% of the door weight is sitting in the horizontal tracks.
+This allows the springs to be almost fully unwound.
+There is about ½ turn on the springs just to hold tension on the cables.
+Once a high lift kit is installed, and the tracks are modified, the door will be still only open to just past the opening.
 Instead of sitting fully horizontal, a portion of the door will be held in a vertical position.
 Therefore, a percentage of the door weight still needs to be held by the springs.
 The new larger springs, requiring additional turns, hold this extra weight.
 Depending on the amount of high lift installed, it could be as much as 2-4 extra full turns.
 This is also a reason that the previous springs cannot be reused (see question 5).

 7: Can I reuse the drums from my previous application?

 You cannot reuse your old drums.
-Due to the longer vertical travel in a high lift assembly, the resting weight of the door will stay constant for the first few feet of travel.
-But as soon as the springs start unwinding they begin to lose force.
-The tapered ends of the high lift drums account for this by proportionally decreasing the moment arm as the springs unwind and thus helping the door stay balanced throughout this vertical extension.
+The resting weight of the door will stay constant for the first few feet of travel.
+This is due to the longer vertical travel in a high lift kit assembly.
+But as soon as the springs start unwinding, they begin to lose force.
+The tapered ends of the high lift drums account for this by proportionally decreasing the moment arm as the springs unwind.
+Therefore, helping the door stay balanced throughout this vertical extension.
 The flat portion of the high lift drum is then used as the weight of the door is offloaded into the remaining horizontal track (see question 4).
-Standard lift cable drums are completely flat and therefore the moment arm doesn’t change.
+Standard lift cable drums are completely flat, and therefore the moment arm doesn’t change.

 8: Why is my track extension shorter than the inches of high lift?